leomil72/leOS2/README.txt

 ***********************
 Version history

 v.
+2.2.0:  new methods to stop/restart the scheduler
+v.
 2.1.1:  now a task can start as soon as it has been added to the scheduler
 v.
 2.1.0:  stable release - fixed a bug on the managemenet of the freezing tasks
 v.
 2.0.91: code cleaning